 Located at 231 Sixth Avenue North in the heart of downtown Nashville, The Hermitage Hotel is brilliantly located across the street from the State Capitol and Legislative Plaza.
 It is within walking distance of the Nashville Convention Center, the financial district, and the nightlife of historic 2nd Avenue.
-The Tennessee Performing Arts Center is located across the street, and the Ryman Auditorium, Printer’s Alley, the NFL Tennessee Titans’ Coliseum, and the NHL Predators Hockey Arena are only a few blocks away.
+The Tennessee Performing Arts Center is located across the street.
+The Ryman Auditorium, Printer’s Alley, the NFL Tennessee Titans’ Coliseum, and the NHL Predators Hockey Arena are only a few blocks away.

-Each of the 122 spacious guest rooms and suites presents a rich tapestry of elegant furnishings and appointments, with many of them offering spectacular views of the State Capitol and the Nashville skyline.
+Each of the 122 spacious guest rooms and suites presents a rich tapestry of elegant furnishings and appointments.
+Many of them offer spectacular views of the State Capitol and the Nashville skyline.
 The hotel also features a sun-lit fitness room featuring treadmills, cross-trainer, and stationary bike, each with personal televisions and individual strength equipment and massage therapy suites with locker rooms.

 Voted one of the best new restaurants in the U.S. by Esquire magazine, the Capitol Grille is a celebrated and award-winning venue.
 Adjacent to the Capitol Grille, the Oak Bar has been lovingly restored to its original beauty and continues to offer a private and relaxing ambiance to nourish the senses and the spirit.
 The extensive wine list and unique environment have often earned it the title of “best bar in Nashville.”

 4. Fairlane Hotel

 The Fairlane Hotel is another superb luxury boutique hotel located next to the covered historic Arcade shopping area, and just a few blocks from Printers Alley, the Tennessee Performing Arts Center, and Ryman Auditorium.
 It is also a few blocks from Broadway.

 The hotel is situated in 401 Union, a landmark building built in 1972 and was originally the Nashville headquarters of Fidelity Federal Savings and Loan.
 Many of the mid-century architectural details of this modernist building, like terrazzo flooring, brass details, and wood paneling, have been preserved and enhanced.